Eben2020-hp/Study-Abroad-Web_Application/README.md

 # Study-Abroad-Database-
 This project was done using Flask and SQL Server.
-It was done as an assignment for database technology.
+The database is connected with the help of the pyodbc package.